 The company uses top-quality wood for all its best violins.
 Spruce and Maple are the most commonly used woods, and the company tends to make use of only high-quality ebony for the rest of the fittings.
 The company additionally uses D’Addario strings, which suggests you will not have to spend a lot of money changing damaged strings.

 Cecilio is our favorite beginner student violin maker.
-The CVN-300 model is very good for beginners and is quite budget-friendly beginner violin.
+The CVN-300 model is very good for beginners and is quite a budget-friendly beginner violin.

 - Reasonably priced beginner violin